How does this medication work? What will it do for me?

 Before you begin using a medication, be sure to inform your doctor of any medical conditions or allergies you may have, any medications you are taking, whether you are pregnant or breast-feeding, and any other significant facts about your health.
 These factors may affect how you should use this medication.

 Drowsiness/reduced alertness: There have been occasional reports of drowsiness by people who have taken granisetron.
-Avoid operating motor vehicles or doing other potentially hazardous activities until you determine the how this medication effects you.
+Avoid operating motor vehicles or doing other potentially hazardous activities until you determine the how this medication affects you.

 Heart rhythm: Granisetron, like other medications in the same family, can cause changes to the normal rhythm of the heart, including an irregular heartbeat called QT prolongation.
 QT prolongation is a serious life-threatening condition that can cause fainting, seizures, and sudden death.
 If you are at risk for heart rhythm problems (e.g., people with heart failure, angina, low potassium or magnesium levels), discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.